 Speech Interference (Indoor).
 Speech interference associated with aircraft noise is a primary cause of annoyance for communities.
 Speech interference can cause disruption of routine activities, such as enjoyment of radio or television programs, telephone use, or family conversation, giving rise to frustration or irritation.
 In extreme cases, speech interference may cause fatigue and vocal strain to individuals who try to communicate over the noise.
-In this EIS, speech interference is measured by the number of daily indoor events (from 7 a.m. to 10 p.m.) that exceed 50 dB Lmax at selected locations.
-This metric also accounts for noise level reduction provided by buildings with windows open or closed.

 Classroom/Learning Interference.
 There has been limited research in the area of aircraft noise effects on children and classroom/learning interference.
 Research suggests that environments with sustained high background noise can have a variety of effects on children, including effects on learning and cognitive abilities and various noise-related physiological changes.
 Research on the impacts of aircraft noise, and noise in general, on the cognitive abilities of school-aged children has received more attention in recent years.
 Several studies suggest that aircraft noise can affect the academic performance of school children.
 Physiological effects in children exposed to aircraft noise and the potential for health effects have been the focus of limited investigation.
 Two studies have been conducted, both in Germany, that examined potential physiological effects on children from noise.
 One examined the relationship between stress hormone levels and elevated blood pressure in children residing around the Munich airport.
 The other study was conducted in diverse geographic regions and evaluated potential physiological changes (e.g., change in heart rate and muscle tension) related to noise.
-The studies showed that there may be some relationship between noise and these health factors; however, the researchers noted that further study is needed in order to differentiate the specific cause and effect to understand the relationship (U.S. Department of Defense, 2013).
+The studies showed that there may be some relationship between noise and these health factors;

+however, the researchers noted that further study is needed in order to differentiate the specific cause and effect to understand the relationship (U.S. Department of Defense, 2013).

-This EIS assesses the magnitude of classroom interference using an NA (number of events above a level) metric.
-For this analysis, the DoD Noise Working Group recommends that an interior noise level of 50 dB $L{max}$ be used because this represents a level at which a person with normal hearing can clearly hear someone (i.e., a teacher) speaking at a level of 50 dB indoors in a classroom setting (U.S. Department of Defense, 2009).
+This EIS assesses the magnitude of classroom interference by estimating the number of events above a level.
+For this analysis, the DoD Noise Working Group recommends that an interior noise level of 50 dB L{max} be used because this represents a level at which a person with normal hearing can clearly hear someone (i.e., a teacher) speaking at a level of 50 dB indoors in a classroom setting (U.S. Department of Defense, 2009).
+This assumes that the classroom is insulated and typically possesses heating and air systems, which can reduce the amount of noise coming from outside disturbances.
+The American National Standards Institute (ANSI) standard (ANSI S12.60) for inside a classroom is 35 dB.
+The 35 dB acoustical performance criteria for steady classroom background noise levels was based on the assumption that a signal-to-noise ratio of at least +15 dB is necessary to ensure that noise will not be a barrier to learning within a classroom.
+Assuming a minimum speech level of 50 dB, a signal-to-noise ratio of at least +15 dB will always be achieved if the background noise level does not exceed 35 dB.
 Normal conversation is about 60 dB, but this is assumed to be for up-close, person-to-person conversation; therefore, the level of 50 dB is used for classroom/learning interference to account for children who may be sitting in the back of the classroom.